wuyingki/WorkBetter/OKEsetup.md

 - Click on the **Administrators** group

   ![](images/57.png)

 - Click **Add User to Group**

-- Select **api.user** from the drop down list and click **Add**
+- Select **api.user** or your local username from the drop down list and click **Add**

   The **api.user** is now added to the **Administrators** group and you should see something similar to below.

   ![](images/58.png)

 - You can now **Sign Out** of the OCI Console.

-- Now sign in again using the **api.user** user name for Oracle Cloud Infrastructure on the right side of the login page.
+- Now sign in again using the **api.user** or your local username for Oracle Cloud Infrastructure on the right side of the login page.

 - Click **Sign In**

   ![](images/59.png)

-- Ensure you're signed in as **api.user** for the rest of the lab
+- Ensure you're signed in as **api.user** or your local user for the rest of the lab

-- You now ready to create policies
+- You are now ready to create policies

 ### **STEP 2**: Create Policy for Container Engine